The beauty of the Brazilian family

 Along the lines of: It takes a village to raise a child.

-Walking or driving through the towns and villages…
+Walking or driving through the towns and villages in Brazil

-you see families sitting together in front of their houses right at the streets, in simple plastic chairs.
+You see families sitting together in front of their houses right at the streets, in simple plastic chairs.
 Once it gets dark, all the 5 or 10 people disappear back into their house and you wonder where they’re all sleeping.
 These houses are barely bigger than 30 m2.
 We saw that people often sleep in hammocks, which saves a lot of space.
 During the day they mostly have their doors open, so you can see a bunch of hammocks hanging in their living room.

 Seeing this made me realize how irrelevant our Western wealth and standards are.
 Wealth doesn’t contribute to our happiness and contentment in life.
 In the Western world we live mostly separately.
 Our children move out once they’re 18, we put the elderly in retirement homes.
 We let the state take care of our family.

-…I hear you say.
+“But this is great!” …I hear you say.
 “Our government takes care of the sick and elderly while it gives you the freedom to go to work.”
 My Brazilian friends on the other hand see it differently.
 For them, sending your family members away from home destroys the concept of the family.

 People are not bothered by loud children, they embrace them.
 They run around free, they are loud, nobody cares.
 I’m the first to be bothered by loud children, but I found it very interesting that people in Brazil don’t seem to be.